 If you are living with hearing loss, you likely know that it takes extra effort and energy for you and others to communicate.

-By learning techniques and changes to improve communication, you can avoid stress and fatigue for you and those around you.
-The goal is to avoid becoming socially isolated and less independent, and to keep you safe wherever you are.
+Many different devices can improve your ability to communicate, helping minimize stress and fatigue for you and those around you.
+These devices can help you avoid becoming socially isolated and less independent, as well as keep you safe wherever you are.

 Alerting devices help make you aware of sounds you may otherwise hear, such as the doorbell or a ringing phone.
 They can also alert you to something that is happening in the home, school, and workplace, such as a fire, someone entering your home, or a baby waking up.

 These devices send you a signal that you can recognize.
 The signal may be a flashing light, a horn, or something that vibrates.

 Assistive Listening Devices

 The less sound mixes with other sounds and bounces off walls before getting to your ear, the easier it may be to understand.
 Assistive listening devices bring certain sounds directly to your ears.
 As a result, your hearing may be better during a one-on-one conversation and in classrooms or theaters.

 These devices may work by placing a remote microphone next to the talker, whether in a smaller room or on the stage.
 Other devices can bring the sound from your TV, radio, or music player directly to your inner ear.

 Some of these devices can connect directly to your hearing aid.
 Many now work through a wireless link.

 Television closed-captioning shows the words along the bottom of the television screen.